STMicroelectronics/X-CUBE-NFC4/Utilities/PC_Software/X-NUCLEO-NFC_software/readme.txt

   * @author  MMY
   * @brief   PC software tool which can drive the ST25DV through the ST-LINK USB
   ******************************************************************************
+  * @attention
   *
-  * Copyright (c) 2021 STMicroelectronics.
-All rights reserved.
+  * Copyright (c) 2022 STMicroelectronics.
+  * All rights reserved.
   *
-  * This software component is licensed by ST under <License Name> license
+  * This software is licensed under terms that can be found in the LICENSE file
-  * <SLA00xx>, the "License"; You may not use this file except in compliance with
-  * the License.
-You may obtain a copy of the License at:
-  *                             www.st.com/SLA0077
+  * in the root directory of this software component.
+  * If no LICENSE file comes with this software, it is provided AS-IS.
   *
   ******************************************************************************
+  */
    @endverbatim